Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Encephalitis is an inflammation of the brain substance.
-Currently, encephalitis is not only called infectious, but also infectious-allergic, allergic and toxic damage to the brain.
+Encephalitis is an inflammation of the brain tissue.
+Currently, encephalitis is used to refer not only to infectious, but also to infectious-allergic, allergic and toxic brain damage.

-The classification of encephalitis reflects the etiological factors associated with them clinical manifestations and features of the course.
+The classification of encephalitis reflects the etiological factors, associated clinical manifestations and course characteristics.

 - Primary - independent diseases caused mainly by neurotropic viruses: